The word alone conjures images of a bold three-digit number of unread emails, each of which requires your attention.

 6. Auto set filters for certain senders

 Why not make your life easier with some email automation tools?
-By creating email filters your incoming emails can be sorted, labeled or marked for you according to your set criteria.
+Automated email responses can provide clear messaging without taking too much of your time.
+Creating email filters is another way your incoming emails can be sorted, labeled, or marked for you according to your set criteria.

 Filters will reassure you never miss your bills or important emails from a specific recipient.
 They can be used to automatically group emails by project or client name based on specific keywords, attachments, and subject lines.
 You can consider filters as your personal assistant that does some pre-organizing for you, allowing you to focus on more pressing tasks.